raspberrypilearning/getting-started-scratch/en/step_11.md

 * It's easier to identify issues if you make one change at a time and then run your program.

-* It might take a few experiments for your project to work in the way you planned.
+* It might take a few experiments for your project to work in the way that you planned.

 Here are some tips that can help you to debug a project when it is not doing what you want it to do: